haoxiuwang/nextjs/public/series/Secret_Garden/1/source.md

-CHAPTER I, THERE IS NO ONE LEFT

-When Mary Lennox was sent to Misselthwaite Manor to live with her uncle

-everybody said she was the most disagreeable-looking child ever seen.
+When Mary Lennox was sent to Misselthwaite Manor to live with her uncle everybody said she was the most disagreeable-looking child ever seen.

 It was true, too.